 By the early 1980s the writing was on the wall: in order to provide truly great customer service, we needed to be able to make those ‘oddball’ parts ourselves.
 So, when Fastenal moved to a larger location in 1982, two small rooms were set aside to accommodate $30,000 worth of used manufacturing equipment, including a vertical mill, a horizontal grinding machine, a cut-off machine, and a de-burring machine – all operated by a single machinist.

 As demand for custom parts grew, more machines and operators were added.
 Before long, our manufacturing operation spilled out into the warehouse, and eventually took over the whole building.
 By 1990, even that wasn’t enough space, so we relocated to a new, much larger facility, our current manufacturing center in Winona, Minnesota.

-Since that time, Fastenal has enjoyed spectacular growth, and Fastenal Manufacturing has expanded aggressively to keep pace, adding eight additional global locations, hundreds of skilled operators, and tens of millions of dollars’ worth of capital equipment to meet the needs of our customers – from specialty fasteners to highly-engineered machined components.
+Since that time, Fastenal has enjoyed spectacular growth, and Fastenal Manufacturing has expanded aggressively to keep pace, adding seven additional global locations, hundreds of skilled operators, and tens of millions of dollars’ worth of capital equipment to meet the needs of our customers – from specialty fasteners to highly-engineered machined components.
 Along the way, we’ve become a vital part of Fastenal’s customer service and one of the largest custom manufacturing operations in our industry.